vladlpavlov/Pythagoras/README.md

-A function is considered pure when it is fully deterministic (it's output value depends solidly on input arguments, the function return values are identical for identical arguments), and function execution has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams).
+A function is considered pure when it is fully deterministic (it's output value depends solidly on input arguments, the function return values are identical for identical arguments), and function execution has no side effects.
 In return to adhering to these constraints, Pythagoras offers unlimited scalability and elasticity of its serverless code execution environment.